Written by

 • Increased risk of tooth discolouration

 Dental negligence can cause a range of physical consequences depending on the severity of the negligence.
-Missed or delayed diagnosis can result in the worsening of dental conditions such as gum disease, this could lead on to the patient needing further, potentially more invasive, treatment.
+Missed or delayed diagnosis can result in the worsening of dental conditions such as gum disease; this could also lead to the patient needing further, and potentially more invasive, treatment.

-Dental negligence could also potentially cause an emotional impact on patients as experiencing unnecessary pain and complications could cause feelings of anxiety for patients.
-Experiencing dental negligence may also have financial implications as patients may have had to incur additional treatment costs.
-Patients may have also experienced a loss of income due to time off work for any additional treatment or recovery time.
-This can also be extremely stressful for patients and cause added emotional implications.
+Additionally, dental negligence can have an emotional impact on patients as experiencing unnecessary pain and complications can cause a lot anxiety for patients.
+Experiencing dental negligence may also have financial implications as patients may face additional treatment costs and loss of income due to time off work for any additional treatment or recovery time.
+This again can be extremely stressful for patients and add further emotional burden.

 Dental negligence claims

-If you believe that you have experienced any sort of dental negligence and this has led to any sort of harm or injury, you may be able to claim for compensation.
-There are many ways in which dental negligence can occur and at Patient Claim Line, we have dealt with many dental negligence claims including:
+If you believe that you have experienced any sort of dental negligence and this has led to harm or injury, you may be able to claim for compensation.
+There are many ways dental negligence can present itself and at Patient Claim Line, we have dealt with a range of dental negligence claims including:

-If you have received any type of dental negligence, either under the NHS or a private dentist, and you have been caused harm, you may be able to claim for compensation.
+If you have received any type of dental negligence, either under the NHS or a private dentist, and have been harmed as a result, you may be able to claim for compensation.
 Contact Patient Claim Line today, and we will assess your dental negligence claim on a no win no fee basis.

 Concerned about your medical treatment?